ssheggrud/Mod_20_Project/README.md

 - We have the datasets which we will be using for our project.
 Refer to https://www.nyccfb.info/follow-the-money/cunymap-2021 in order to look at the individual and committee level contributions to our Mayor Candidates.
 - Refer to **2017_Mayor_IC.csv** and **2017_Mayor_CC.csv** files in our repository for sample data.
 - At first we had decided to get data from Legistar API provided by NYC Coucil website.
 We were successfully able to read data from the API.
 Refer to LegistarAPI.ipynb file posted on https://github.com/ssheggrud/Mod_20_Project/tree/05_Pooja .
 Altough we later decided that had we used that data, it would have unnecessarily added complexity to our code.
-Hence, we decided to add the election results manually to our source excel as as individual column.
+Hence, we decided to add each years election results manually to a manually sourced excel as as individual column.
 We will name this column "Won/Elected".
+- We have successfully imported the election year results of 2017 indivdual and committee contributions to a DataFrame.
+Please refer to: https://github.com/ssheggrud/Mod_20_Project/tree/05_Riley
 - We have successfully identified roles for all the team members and have a good outline for our project.

 ## Data